Partner with Us

 Room to Read and Chemonics International are working with the U.S. Agency for International Development and the Rwanda Ministry of Education on a five-year the Soma Umenye project to improve early grade reading in the country.
 Room to Read’s role is to lead the development of teaching and learning materials as well as teacher in-service professional development for this national early grade reading program.

-Atlassian has donated more than US$5 million toward Room to Read's programs in Asia.
-In 2015, Atlassian was the largest investor in our Girls' Education Program in Cambodia and the largest corporate investor globally.
-Almost half of Atlassian’s staff also supports Room to Read through its $1/day program.
+The Atlassian Foundation has donated nearly US$7 million toward Room to Read’s programs.
+In 2016, Atlassian was the largest investor in our Girls’ Education Program in Cambodia and the largest corporate investor from Australia.
+Atlassian staff also personally support Room to Read through their $1/day workplace giving program.

-Through Goldman Sachs and Goldman Sachs Gives, the company and its senior executives have contributed more than US$18 million cumulatively — and over US$3 million in 2015 — to Room to Read.
-In 2015, Goldman Sachs supported a wide range of Literacy and Girls' Education Programs for children across Asia and Africa.
+Through Goldman Sachs and Goldman Sachs Gives, the company and its senior executives have contributed more than US$19 million to Room to Read.
+In 2016, Goldman Sachs supported our Literacy and Girls’ Education Programs, benefiting more than 44,000 children.

-Townsend Press, an independent publisher of acclaimed educational materials for students in grade school through college, has a dual mission: to create high-quality, reasonably priced electronic and print publications that help students learn the language and reading skills needed for success and to promote reading by publishing a library of compelling US$2 paperbacks, sponsoring scholarship contests and donating books to schools and community organizations.
-As a Room to Read partner since 2007, Townsend Press has funded core operating and program support for local-language book publication, library development and our Girls' Education Program.
+Townsend Press, an independent publisher of acclaimed educational materials for students in grade school through college, has been a Room to Read partner since 2007.
+Townsend Press has funded core operating and program support for local-language book publication, library development and our Girls’ Education Program.

-The UBS Optimus Foundation supported Room to Read's post- earthquake recovery efforts in Nepal through a US$1.1 million grant to rebuild schools in Nuwakot and implement our Literacy and Girls' Education Programs throughout the country.
-This funding is part of the UBS Optimus Emergency Response funding that includes post-emergency children's education as a crucial intervention.
+The UBS Optimus Foundation supported Room to Read’s post-earthquake recovery efforts in Nepal by funding reconstruction and our Literacy Program within six schools in Nuwakot, Nepal.
+This support is part of the UBS Optimus Emergency Response funding that includes quality children’s education as a crucial post-emergency intervention.

 $500,000 and More